bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 ## Installation

-> [!IMPORTANT]
+> [!NOTE]
 > **AMD Software: Adrenalin Edition 23.9.1** driver package was kindly signed with a valid digital certificate by the team of [BootCampDrivers.com](https://www.bootcampdrivers.com/).
 This makes drivers suitable for online games with anti-cheat systems.
-If you need online gaming, please consider downloading corresponding `U0000000.inf` & `U0000000.cat` files distributed in a separate archive at the releases section and overwriting original files in `...\23.10.31.01_WHQL_Radeon_Pro_5600M\Packages\Drivers\Display\WT6A_INF` prior to installing.
-You don't have to follow steps 7 & 8 in this case, just restart the computer as usual.
-If done correctly, you also won't see a `Windows can't verify the publisher of this driver software` warning as shown in setup sequence below.
+If you need online gaming, please consider downloading corresponding `U0000000.inf` & `U0000000.cat` files distributed in a separate archive at the releases section and overwriting 2 original files in `...\23.10.31.01_WHQL_Radeon_Pro_5600M\Packages\Drivers\Display\WT6A_INF` prior to installing.
+You don't have to follow steps 7 & 8 in this case, simply restart the computer with no extra steps.
+If done correctly, you won't see a `Windows can't verify the publisher of this driver software` warning as shown in setup sequence below.
 If you struggle replace the files you can also [download a package redistibution by BootCampDrivers.com](https://nc2.tomas-g.de/index.php/s/sMc6T5jEAtnsbia) `766 MB`.
 You can safely use the unsigned WHQL-certified driver if you only play games in offline mode (even if there's online mode).
-Please consider donating to [BootCampDrivers.com](https://www.bootcampdrivers.com/) if you need online gaming with anti-cheat system.
-Unfortunately, **AMD Software: PRO Edition 23.Q3.1** driver package hasn't been signed yet.
+Please consider donating to [BootCampDrivers.com](https://www.bootcampdrivers.com/) if you need online gaming with anti-cheat system support.

 <details>
-  <summary>AMD Software: Adrenalin Edition 23.9.1 setup sequence (for reference)</summary>
+  <summary>AMD Software: Adrenalin Edition 23.9.1 setup sequence (for reference, unsigned WHQL-certified driver)</summary>

   ![001](https://github.com/bananakid/amd-radeon-pro-5600m-boot-camp/assets/17095595/ed7044c0-5bf4-4625-b15a-6d50a0aae802)
   ![002](https://github.com/bananakid/amd-radeon-pro-5600m-boot-camp/assets/17095595/3404f06f-8c65-4caf-8ab7-ecf599bd4ea3)